Ruth Marcus (journalist): The Washington Post

 Marcus has been with The Post since 1984.
 She joined the national staff in 1986, covering campaign finance, the Justice Department, the Supreme Court and the White House.
 From 1999 through 2002, she served as deputy national editor, supervising reporters who covered money and politics, Congress, the Supreme Court, and other national issues.
 She joined the editorial board in 2003 and began writing a regular column in 2006.

 Marcus resigned on March 10, 2025 after CEO Will Lewis refused to publish an opinion piece that she wrote which was critical of Post owner Jeff Bezos.
 Two days later, on March 12, she published the spiked opinion piece in full, along with an essay reflecting on her career at the Post and the changes under Bezos's ownership, in The New Yorker.

+Marcus is now a contributing writer at The New Yorker.

 Personal life

 Marcus is married to Jon Leibowitz, who served as chair of the Federal Trade Commission under Barack Obama.
 The couple have two daughters, Emma and Julia.